Topics in Text iQ

 - Or / | / ||

-- Not / –
+- Not / – /

-- Searches for one word without the other.
-Rather than searching for just “food,” we might want to say “food not burger” to see comments about our food but not our hamburgers.
+- Searches for 1 word without the other.
+Rather than searching for just food, we might want to say food not burger to see comments about our food but not our hamburgers.
+You could also word this search as food -burger to achieve the same results.
+Like many other operators, you can also use this with parentheses; for example, food -(burger || sandwich) to search for food but exclude both burger and sandwich.

 - Parentheses

 - Allows you to group logic statements and ensure your query is specific enough for your purposes.
-Using a string like “ticket and (cost or sale or price) not (popcorn)” allows us to define exactly what we want to tag—ticket sales information.
+Using a string like ticket and (cost or sale or price) not (popcorn) allows us to define exactly what we want to tag—ticket sales information.

 - Exact Operators